Skip to main content

 7. Pre-deployment Checklist

-• The scf_bootstrap file exists and has execute permission
+• scf_bootstrap file exists and has execute permission

-• JVM parameters suitable for cloud function environments
+• JVM parameters are suitable for the cloud function environment

 • Enable lazy loading to optimize cold startup